 Once the multidimensional raster layer is in the map view, you can display the slices you want to see using the options in the Multidimensional Extent group on the Multidimensional tab.

-For more information about displaying a multidimensional raster layer, see Work with multidimensional raster layers.
+For more information on displaying a multidimensional raster layer, see Work with multidimensional raster layers.

-For information about visualizing a multidimensional mosaic dataset, see Visualize a multidimensional mosaic dataset.
+For information on visualizing a multidimensional mosaic dataset, see Visualize a multidimensional mosaic dataset.

-Complex time series analysis, height or depth trend analysis, forecasting, and regression are all possible with the ArcGIS Image Analyst or the Spatial Analyst extension in ArcGIS Pro.
+Complex time series analysis, height or depth trend analysis, forecasting, and regression are all possible with the ArcGIS Image Analyst extension in ArcGIS Pro.
+The tools available in the Multidimensional Analysis toolset allow you to aggregate your data over time, identify anomalies, explore trends, and detect change.

-You can also use the temporal profile chart to visualize and analyze multidimensional raster data.
+You can also use the temporal profile chart to visualize and analyze your multidimensional raster data.

 For more information, see Multidimensional Analysis in ArcGIS Pro.